NSF III-1718680: Index Sharding and Query Routing in Distributed Search Engines

 Participants at NYU include the PI, Torsten Suel, four PhD students, Antonio Mallia, Juan Rodriguez, Michal Siedlaczek, and Qi Wang, MS students Yuanhao Han, Lina Qiu, Mengyang Sun, and Saitong Zhao, and undergraduate researchers Sofiia Barysheva, Michael Chen, Zishi Deng, Rohan Kandi, Kejian Shi, Jingxian Xu, Mingyang Wang, Yuhong Zhang, and Victor Zheng.

-The project has so far produced one PhD graduate, Qi Wang, and two MS Thesis graduates, Lina Qiu and Mengyang Sun.
-Lina and Mengyang are now PhD students at BU and Tsinghua, while undergraduate researcher Mingyang Wang is entering the PhD program at Duke.
+The project produced four PhD graduates, Antonio Mallia, Juan Rodriguez, Michal Siedlaczek, and Qi Wang, and two MS Thesis graduates, Lina Qiu and Mengyang Sun.
+Lina and Mengyang are now PhD students at BU and Tsinghua, while undergraduate researcher Mingyang Wang entered the PhD program at Duke.
 Two undergraduate researchers, Michael Chen and Rohan Kandi, received REU support through this project.

-Various parts of the project also include outside collaborators from RMIT University and U. of Melbourne (Australia), Blippar Inc., U. of Waterloo (Canada), U. of Otago (New Zealand), and CNR (Italy).
+Various parts of the project also include outside collaborators from RMIT University and U. of Melbourne (Australia), Blippar Inc., U. of Waterloo (Canada), U. of Otago (New Zealand), and University of Pisa (Italy).
 Finally, additional funds for parts of the project were provided by a grant from Amazon.

 4. Project Publications and Manuscripts